brayd3n1337/winsock-communication/README.md

-The purpose of the Winsock communication between these 3 languages is for me to become more familiar with the Winsocket APi and Sockets in general.
+The purpose of the Winsock communication between these 3 languages is for me to become more familiar with the Winsocket API and Sockets in general.

 TODO: